 The Academy asks that the following procedures be followed whenever it is necessary to administer medication at school:

-- If it is necessary for your child to receive any other over-the-counter medication not listed on the form, you must completely fill out and sign the school consent form Parental Authorization for Administration of Medicine at School.
+- If it is necessary for your child to receive any other over-the-counter medication not listed on the form, you must completely fill out and sign the school consent Parental Authorization for Administration of Medicine at School form on Magnus.
 The form must be signed by the physician or be accompanied by a note from the physician giving us permission to administer the medication to your child.
 The physician may fax this note to the clinic, or you may ask for one during your appointment.
 The school fax number is 813-839-1486.
 You must send in the medication in the original container, labeled with your child’s name.

 - All prescription medication must be in the original container with the pharmacy label on it (child’s name, dose, etc.) It must also be accompanied by the completed school consent form Parental Authorization for Administration of Medicine at School.
 You must completely fill out and sign this form and send it in with the medication.
 The information on this form is needed for the proper administration of the medication.
 You may obtain this form from the clinic or the Elementary Office.
 You may also download it from the AHN website or it can be faxed to you.